 Make sure you always create bookmark links between two statement boxes.

 While you can create bookmark links from most types of boxes, we highly recommend that you always create bookmark links between two statement boxes only.
-In other words, make sure the source box and the destination box for your bookmark link is a statement box always.
+In other words, make sure the source box and the destination box for your bookmark link are both statement boxes always.
 If a statement box is not available on either end, we recommend you add a new statement box (with appropriate caption) to create this bookmark link between two statement boxes.
 This will help you maintain your logic much better going forward and give you more flexibility in using advanced features.